-Another index of the percent of general factor variance is Explained Common Variance (ECV) which compares the amount of variance extracted by the first factor to the amount explained by all factors (Rodriguez et al., 2016; Sijtsma, 2009; Ten Berge and Socan, 2004).
-ECV as discussed by Ten Berge and Socan (2004) compares the size of the eigenvalues extracted using minimium rank factor analysis (Shapiro and ten Berge, 2002; Ten Berge and Kiers, 1991).
-Sijtsma (2009) compares ECV and α for multiple examples and shows where ECV does not changing while α ranges from .2 to .9, as well as examples of α not varying and ECV varying from .33 to 1.0.
-It is important to recognize that ECV just measures how large the first factor is compared to the remaining factors.
-ECV is not an index of general factor variance, ω_h will detect the absence of a general factor.
+Another index of the percent of general factor variance is Explained Common Variance (ECV) which compares the amount of variance extracted by the first factor to the amount explained by all factors (Rodriguez, Reise, & Haviland, 2016; Sijtsma, 2009; Ten Berge & Socan, 2004).
+ECV as discussed by Ten Berge & Socan (2004) compares the size of the eigenvalues extracted using minimium rank factor analysis (Shapiro & ten Berge, 2002; Ten Berge & Kiers, 1991).
+A nice set of examples comparing α to the ECV is given by Sijtsma (2009).

 Yet one more way to test for unidimensionality is to ask how many factors best fit a scale.
 If the best estimate is greater than one, clearly the scale is not unidimensional.
-However, the number of factors problem is notoriously difficult (Horn and Engstrom, 1979) and variations on the method of parallel analysis Horn (1965) have spawned a small industry (Lorenzo-Seva et al., 2011; Revelle and Rocklin, 1979; Timmerman and Lorenzo-Seva, 2011; Velicer, 1976; Zwick and Velicer, 1986).
-Even if these methods suggest one factor, the results may be misleading in terms of the extent of unidimensionality.
-For example, a completely homogeneous scale of six items with all correlations of .16 and and ECV of 1.00 (table 5 from Sijtsma, 2009) is seen as no different than the six political items from Ten Berge and Socan (2004) with an ECV of .82.
-Both appear to be one factor using parallel analysis with minimum rank factor analysis, but the latter is intuitively much less unidimensional than the first.
+However, the number of factors problem is notoriously difficult (Horn & Engstrom, 1979) and variations on the method of parallel analysis Horn (1965) have spawned a small industry (Lorenzo-Seva, Timmerman, & Kiers, 2011; Revelle & Rocklin, 1979; Timmerman & Lorenzo-Seva, 2011; Velicer, 1976; Zwick & Velicer, 1986).
+However, even if these methods suggest one factor, they do not distinguish between the quality of the scale.
+Thus a completely homogeneous scale of six items with all correlations of .16 and and ECV of 1.00 (table 6 from Sijtsma, 2009) is seen as no different than the six political items from Ten Berge & Socan (2004) with an ECV of .82.
+Both appear to be one factor using parallel analysis with minimum rank factor analysis.